 The ICZM workshop took place on 6th April 2011, and attracted nearly 60 participants.
 They were divided into a number of themed groups such as Transport and Environment, reflecting the concerns and aspirations for the Manhood Peninsula that were apparent in existing documents such as Going Dutch in 2001.
 For more details see the following page.

 The Towards ICZM Workshop held on 6th April 2011 run by CoastNet, one of the partner organisations on the Chichester Coastal Change Pathfinder Project, was an effective vehicle for exploring issues on the Manhood Peninsula .
 Approximately 55 people with a variety of backgrounds and interests attended.
 Among them were representatives from Chichester District Council; local parish councils; local...
 Continue Reading »

-An Integrated Coastal Zone Management plan for the Manhood Peninsula area called 'Towards ICZM on the Manhood Peninsula' was adopted as a material consideration in planning decisions by Chichester District Council at a Full Council meeting on 20th September 2011.
+An Integrated Coastal Zone Management plan for the Manhood Peninsula area called 'Towards ICZM on the Manhood Peninsula' was adopted as capable of becoming a material consideration in planning decisions by Chichester District Council at a Full Council meeting on 20th September 2011.
 'Towards ICZM' was recognised as an MPP document that reflects the views and aspirations of the community.
-Please see the link below to view the...
+Please see the link below to...
 Continue Reading »